-- Damsel in Distress: Farrah Fawcett's character.
-Constantly harassed by Harvey Keitel's character, and later stalked by the Hector the Killer Robot, who possesses Harvey Keitel's character's memories and bits of his personality.
+- Damsel in Distress: Farrah Fawcett's character Alex.
+Constantly harassed by Benson, and later stalked by the Hector the Killer Robot, who possesses Benson's memories and bits of his personality.

-- Indy Hat Roll: There's one sequence where they have to run through a corridor full of closing doors that close in sequence, as the trope dictates; however, they don't quite make it and the last door closes in front of them.
+- Indy Hat Roll: There's one sequence where Alex and Adam have to run through a corridor full of closing doors that close in sequence, as the trope dictates; however, they don't quite make it and the last door closes in front of them.

 - Killer Robot: Hector.

-- Ms Fan Service: Farrah Fawcett's character.
+- Ms. Fanservice: Farrah Fawcett's Alex.
 So much that all the other characters (even the robot) are fighting over her.

 - Mile-Long Ship

-- Same Language Dub: Harvey Keitel's character is dubbed by Roy Dotrice.
+- Same Language Dub: Benson is dubbed by Roy Dotrice.